Making an appointment

 Women whose breasts become tender before their periods may find it more comfortable to book a mammogram appointment during or just after a period.

-Phone 13 20 50 for a FREE screening mammogram appointment (for the cost of a local call).
+Book online or phone 13 20 50 for a FREE screening mammogram appointment.
 If you need an interpreter, please call the Translating and Interpreting Service (TIS) first on 13 14 50 and ask to be connected to the BreastScreen WA call centre on 13 20 50.

 National Relay Service - A phone solution for people who are deaf or have a hearing or speech impairment.